post operative inflammation in horses with causes, symptoms, recovery and supplementation

 While inflammation is a natural part of healing, excessive or unmanaged inflammation can have several negative consequences:

-• Delayed Healing: Prolonged inflammation can slow down the regeneration of tissues, delaying the healing process.
+• Delayed Healing: Prolonged inflammation in horses can slow down the regeneration of tissues, delaying the healing process.

 • Infection Risk: Inflammation can create an environment conducive to bacterial growth, increasing the risk of infection.